Thieves' Guild 9: Escape From the Ashwood Mines

 Thieves' Guild 9: Escape From the Ashwood Mines is a supplement published by Gamelords in 1983 for the fantasy role-playing game Thieves' Guild.
 It is the ninth of ten books in the series.

 Contents

 In the Thieves' Guild fantasy role-playing game, players take on the roles of thieves in an underworld of crime.
 In a series of supplements, Gamelords presented a number of adventures as well as extra rules.
-Thieves' Guild 9 is a sourcebook that contains two adventures:
+Thieves' Guild 9 is a sourcebook containing new rules for "Armed Robbery" and "Abduction/Escape", as well as two adventures related to these new rules: